Supporting Grace Sabbaticals

 Who will lead Grace during his absence?

 Because this house of God isn’t led by one single person, we have the full team of pastoral and elder leadership who will continue all operations per usual.
-Our teaching team will share the weekend worship responsibilities and the pastoral staff will handle inquiries, meetings, and other elements of Pastor Dustin’s work as needed.
+Our teaching team will share the weekend worship responsibilities and the pastoral staff will handle inquiries, meetings, and other elements of that pastor’s work as needed.
 We have a great team of dedicated ministry staff and volunteers that are fully capable of leading during this time.

-Dustin will be unavailable throughout the period of sabbatical and it is requested that you do not try to contact him through email, Facebook, or by phone.
+The pastor on sabbatical will be unavailable throughout the period of sabbatical and it is requested that you do not try to contact him through email, Facebook, or by phone.
 If there is a ministry need, you can contact the church office and one of our staff will be perfectly able to help you.

 We do not presume to speak for God or His leading in the lives of any of our staff.
-However, the intent of the sabbatical is for Dustin to return to the ministry refreshed and renewed, ready to move forward into the next phase of mission and vision in the life of Grace.
-While Dustin will not be seeking any other position or speaking at any other ministries throughout this sabbatical, he will prioritize hearing from the Lord and receiving counsel from his advisor and coach during this time.
+However, the intent of the sabbatical is for pastors to return to the ministry refreshed and renewed, ready to move forward into the next phase of mission and vision in the life of Grace.
+While our pastors will not be seeking any other position or speaking at any other ministries throughout this sabbatical, he will prioritize hearing from the Lord and receiving counsel from his advisor and coach during this time.

 Need to spend some more time with this content?
 We’ve provided a PDF printable version of these frequently asked questions, for those who would prefer to download and print it.